-- Unidirectional switching type: Only the affected direction of working transport entity is switched to protection transport entity; the selectors at each endpoint operate independently.
-This switching type is recommended to be used for 1+1 protection in this document. - Bidirectional switching type: Both directions of working transport entity, including the affected direction and the unaffected direction, are switched to protection transport entity.
-For bidirectional switching, automatic protection switching (APS) protocol is required to coordinate the two endpoints so that both have the same bridge and selector settings, even for a unidirectional failure.
+o Unidirectional switching type: Only the affected direction of working transport entity is switched to protection transport entity; the selectors at each endpoint operate independently.
+This switching type is recommended to be used for 1+1 protection in this document.

+o Bidirectional switching type: Both directions of working transport entity, including the affected direction and the unaffected direction, are switched to protection transport entity. bidirectional switching, APS protocol is required to coordinate the two endpoints so that both have the same bridge and selector settings, even for a unidirectional failure.
 This type is applicable for 1+1 and 1:1 protection.

-2.3.
-Protection Operation Types
+4.3.
+Protection operation type